Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

 \begin{proof} We apply Theorem \ref{threeinputs} to the case at hand.
 Taking the divisor model $X(\lambda)$ of Definition \ref{monodivisor} gives input {\bf (div)} for the integer $n=6$.
 Proposition \ref{dssinput} implies input {\bf (d-ss)}.
 Next, the first part of Proposition \ref{takestable} gives input {\bf (fan)}.
 By {\bf (div)} and {\bf (d-ss)}, all strata of stable surfaces are been enumerated.
 Thus, input {\bf (qaff)} reduces to Corollary~\ref{cor:affine}.
 We conclude that there is a morphism $\torrc\to \slcrc$.

-The condition {\bf (dim)} follows from Lemma~\ref{diminput} if we can prove that the morphisms on strata surject onto the moduli of stable pairs.
-This follows from the second part of Proposition \ref{takestable}.
+Furthermore, this morphism sends toroidal strata to the strata of the corresponding stable types.
+Thus, the additional condition {\bf (dim)} follows from Lemma~\ref{diminput} if we can prove that the morphisms on strata surject onto the moduli spaces of stable pairs.
+This follows from the second part of Proposition \ref{takestable}, as the restricted period $\psi\big{|}_\Lambda$ encodes the image of $0$ under the period map $(C,0)\to \torrc$.
 Corollary \ref{normalization} implies the theorem. \end{proof}

 \begin{question} Having described the normalization of the stable pair compactifications for $R^\ram$ and $R^\rc$ it is natural to ask: Is the normalization of the compactification for $tR^\ram+(1-t)R^\rc$ toroidal for all $t\in [0,1]$?
 At what values of $t$ does the compactification change, and how? \end{question}